alpinelife37/project-10/README.md

 1. Install the required modules by typing "npm install" or "npm i" in the containing folder using your code editor terminal.
 2. Run the app by typing "node app.js" or "node app."
-3. Follow the prompts for the manager information and then choose to add as many interns and engineers as you want.
+3. Follow the prompts for the manager information and then choose to add as many interns and engineers as you want to add.
 4. When your done inputting your team, select "I don't want to add anymore team members," to create your team roster.
 5. Your new team roster HTML will be located in the output folder.